-- COM 102 Communication Writing & Research (3)

-- COM 202 Interpersonal Communication (3)
+- COM 102 Communication Writing & Research (3) - COM 202 Interpersonal Communication (3)

-- COM 338 Media in Society (3)

 Each of these three courses is offered online in the fall and spring semesters only.
 Students who are provisionally admitted must take these three courses in the fall in order to begin graduate courses in the subsequent sprint term, or take these three courses in the spring in order to begin graduate courses in the subsequent fall term.
 Hours earned by taking these courses do not apply to the total number of hours required by the graduate program.